Argus Farm Stop...Growing Our Local Food Economy!

 Food grown locally is fresher than food shipped from a distance.
-Our farmers work on small farms from 5-20 miles from our market.
+The farmers who sell at Argus grow on small farms generally from 5-50 miles from our market.
 Some are certified organic, some use "beyond organic" practices, and NONE are "conventional" farmers*.
 Our farms grow sustainably, using methods like crop rotation, and IPM (integrated pest management).
 They raise their meats and poultry using practices that are humane and healthy.
-Our eggs are from hens who really do roam free.
+The eggs here are from hens who really do roam free.

 Our produce is often picked the morning that it is delivered.
 Customers tell us frequently that they notice the difference.
 And our farmers actively help us make sure we display and store their produce to their high standards.
 Their name is on the produce and they care about how it is maintained.